Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When using Duet 3 with attached SBC, DSF versions before v3.1.1 support only non-blocking calls are supported in DuetSoftwareFramework.
 M291 is fully supported in DSF v3.1.1 and later.

-The limit in RRF3 is 200 characters in the entire GCode command.
-In RRF2 it's 160 characters.
+The limit in RRF 3.4 and later is 256 characters in the entire GCode command.
+Before 3.4 is was 200 characters, in RRF2 it's 160 characters.

 ## M292: Acknowledge blocking message